 This is an English translation of the first chapter of the book Porque te amo, Não Nascerás!
-(2009), or Nascituri te Salutant.
+Nascituri te Salutant (2009).
 I was given permission by Julio Cabrera in an email exchange with him to translate this chapter and upload it here.
-To access the original book in Portuguese, click here or here (alternative link).
+The original book in Portuguese can be accessed here or here (alternative link).

 Have a good read.

-In this book, which could be called, with Schopenhauerian irony, The World as Birth and Procreation, the authors make an invitation to a joint reflection about these delicate issues.
-Both sincerely hope that the reading of this curious material (half philosophical essay, half novel) is of interest and benefit to its readers.
-And that it serves to make it explicit why they consider good and enlightened those people who say (or imagine to say) to their possible son or daughter: Because I love you, you will NOT be born!
+In this book, which could be called, with Schopenhauerian irony, The World as Birth and Procreation, the authors make an invitation to a shared reflection about these delicate issues.
+Both sincerely hope that reading this curious material (half philosophical essay, half novel) will be of interest and benefit to its readers, and that it will serve to make it clear why they consider good and enlightened those people who say (or imagine to say) to their possible son or daughter: Because I love you, you will NOT be born!

-Child number 12 (and third of co-authorship) of Julio Cabrera and number 1 (and probably the only one) of Thiago Lenharo di Santis, the book was born from the fortunate encounter of the authors, when Cabrera was a professor and when Thiago was an undergraduate student of philosophy in the UnB (University of Brasília), around the year 2006.
-They immediately discovered the remarkable coincidences in these lucid and unpopular thoughts, sharing a moral scandal before the coldness and detachment with which thousands of humans are dumped daily on planet Earth, just for the distraction of their parents or as a mere involuntary product.
+Child number 12 (and third of co-authorship) of Julio Cabrera and number 1 (and probably the only one) of Thiago Lenharo di Santis, the book was born from the fortunate encounter of the two authors, when Cabrera was a professor and Thiago was an undergraduate student of philosophy in the UnB (University of Brasília), around the year 2006.
+They immediately discovered the remarkable coincidences around these lucid and unpopular thoughts, sharing a moral indignation towards the coldness and detachment with which thousands of humans are dumped daily on planet Earth only for the distraction of their parents or as a mere involuntary product of it.

 She already has a job, a cell phone, a car, a house, and a husband.
-The only thing missing is a child!
+Only a child is missing!

-I love my children intensely!
-An earlier and deeper love of which a father is exiled forever.
+I love my unborn children intensely!
+An earlier and deeper love of which parents are denied forever.

-You were that graceful and worried little baby, a baby philosopher thinking before he was born.
+That graceful and worried little baby, a baby philosopher thinking before being born, that was you!

-My daughter playing with her kite, so carefree… She has no idea of everything that awaits her.
+My little daughter playing with her kite, so carefree . . .
+She has no idea of everything that is waiting for her.

-This book can be seen in multiple ways, including as a proposal or a challenge for those who are willing to love their future children above all else, to love them beforehand with all generosity and protection possible, with a love so big that it is capable of putting the innocent in the privileged and safe place of non-being.
-A love that walks away from egoism and manipulation, and that finds, in the consideration and affection of the other, all the compassion and respect that a human being can deserve.
-A moral kind of love.
+This book can be seen in multiple ways, even as a proposal or a challenge for those who are willing to love their future children above all else, to love them beforehand with all generosity and protection possible, with a love so big that it is capable of putting the innocent in the privileged and safe place of non-being.
+A love that walks away from egoism and manipulation, and that finds, in the consideration and affection for others, all the compassion and respect that a human being can deserve; a moral kind of love.

-It is known that in ancient Rome the gladiators greeted the emperor with the saying Morituri te salutant, “those who will die (for your amusement) salute you”.
-Thus, in the same way, Nascituri te salutant says: “those who will be born (for your amusement) salute you”.
-And, even better, those who will not be born thank you.
+It is known that in ancient Rome the gladiators greeted the emperor with the saying Morituri te salutant, “Those who will die (for your entertainment) salute you.”
+Thus, in the same way, Nascituri te salutant says: “Those who will be born (for your entertainment) salute you.”
+And, even better, “Those who will not be born thank you.”

-To check for comments, critics and observations about the book and its authors, access the site: http://www.porqueteamonaonasceras.com.br/ (I have added a link from Wayback Machine on the highlighted text above, so that the readers can see what the site of the book looked like.
-The site is in Portuguese).
+To view comments, criticisms and observations about the book and its authors, access the website: http://www.porqueteamonaonasceras.com.br.
+[I have added a link from Wayback Machine on the highlighted text above, so that the readers can see what the website of the book looked like.
+It is in Portuguese.]

 The authors dedicate this work to their beloved children.